Human Resources, Recruiting & People Operations job market report cover, Austin-Round Rock-San Marcos, TX, 2026-06

 Executive Verdict

-Best positioned: The best odds belong to mid-career candidates who can show full-cycle recruiting or HR operations work plus data analysis, project management, and willingness to work on-site or hybrid.[1][19][20]
+Best positioned: The best odds right now go to candidates who can show recruiting or HR execution plus data analysis, sourcing, LinkedIn Recruiter, and stakeholder management, and who are open to on-site or hybrid roles in technology, insurance, or healthcare employers.[5][4][14]

 What Changed Recently